Statement of Purpose

 This is provided by the doctors and nurses.
 The nurses are able to provide contraception monitoring for all methods initiated by the doctor.

-IUCD (Coil) fitting, Depo Provera injections and oral contraception are available.
+IUCD (Coil) checks, Depo Provera injections and oral contraception are available.

-Community midwives from Salford Royal and Wigan Hospitals hold their own clinics at the practice.
+The Community midwives from Salford Royal and Wigan Hospitals hold their own clinics in community locations.
 They supervise antenatal care and liaise with the General Practitioners.
-The Nurse Practitioner and Practice Nurse are qualified to carry out post natal examinations.
+The Practice provides post-natal care.

 Child Health Surveillance Checks

-We have a weekly minor surgery clinic run by Dr Anderson.
+We hold regular minor surgery clinics which are run by Dr Anderson.
 In this dedicated session minor surgical procedures can be performed, avoiding the need for hospital referral.
-Our nurses will also remove sutures following any surgery carried out at the practice.
+Post procedure after care is provided by the practice and, where applicable, samples are sent for histology.

 Joint injections are also available after consultation with the GP.

-The practice nurses are qualified to carry out cervical screening and tests in the form of cervical smears.
+The practice nurse is qualified to carry out cervical screening and tests in the form of cervical smears.

 Our practice ethos is to strive to provide a relationship between patients and health professionals based on the following: